antaresproject/docs/docs/services/validation.md

 }
 ```

-Do not forget to provide information for the application about which method in which class will be responsible for validation that is acc. to the case above it is:
+Do not forget to provide the application with the information about which method in which class will be responsible for validation that is, according to the case above:

 ```php
 ValidatorFacade::extend('customValidation', '\Antares\Foo\Validation\FooValidator@validateCustomValidation');
 ```

-Such a validator must be transmitted to form's object, so (injection to the processor in the constructor):
+Such validator must be transmitted to form's object, so (injection to the processor in the constructor):

 ```php
 /**